The effect of chloride concentration in soil on corrosion of reinforcing steel was measured through corrosion potential and corrosion current density.

 Organic Matter Content Test:

 Organic matter is stable in the soil.
 They are exposed to decompose until they are resistant to further decomposition.
-Usually, only about 5 per cent of it mineralizes yearly.
-That rate increases if moisture, oxygen and temperature conditions become favourable for decomposition, which often appears with excessive tillage.
-In the Soil Test, it is a stable organic matter that is analysed.
+Usually, only about 5 percent of it mineralizes yearly.
+That rate increases if moisture, oxygen, and temperature conditions become favorable for decomposition, which often appears with excessive tillage.
+In the Soil Test, it is a stable organic matter that is analyzed.

 Test Method: IS: 2720 (P-22)1972

 The objective of this test is to determine the relative proportions of different granular sizes as they pass through a specific sieve size.
 Thus, the percentage of gravel, clay, silt, and sand can be extracted from the sieve analysis test.

 The sieve analysis (grain size analysis) is widely used in the classification of soils.
 The data obtained from grain size distribution curves is used in the design of filters of earth dams and to determine the suitability of the soil for road/highway construction, embankment fill of dam, airport runway/taxiway, etc.